ClusterHQ/flocker-coreos/README.md

 ## Step 4: run flocker-config

 * This is a tool from Unofficial Flocker Tools which will deploy the Flocker containers on your nodes:

-You will need Unofficial Flocker Tools 0.3 or later for CoreOS support, use `pip show UnofficialFlockerTools` to check the version.

 ```
 flocker-config cluster.yml